Free Territory of Trieste: Establishment of the territory and provisional government

 Between October 1947 and March 1948, the Soviet Union rejected the candidacy of 12 successive nominees for the civilian governor of the territory, at which point the Tripartite Powers (United States, United Kingdom, and France) issued a note to the Soviet and Yugoslav governments on 20 March 1948 recommending that the territory be returned to Italian sovereignty.

 Since no governor was ever appointed under the terms of UN Resolution 16, the Territory never functioned as a real independent state – although its formal status and separate sovereignty were generally respected.
 It operated as a separate state in the Marshall Plan (launched in April 1948) and the related OEEC (formed in March 1948).
-Meanwhile, the Tito-Stalin split in mid-1948 led to the deterioration of relations between Yugoslavia and the Soviet Union, which resulted in a political stalemate, and the proposal to return the territory to Italy was suspended until 1954.
+Meanwhile, the Tito–Stalin split in mid-1948 led to the deterioration of relations between Yugoslavia and the Soviet Union, which resulted in a political stalemate, and the proposal to return the territory to Italy was suspended until 1954.
 However, postage stamps were issued, with Italian issues overprinted for use in Zone A, and Yugoslav ones overprinted for Zone B. Later, issues specific to each area were produced.

 The Allied Military Government (AMG) thus continued to administer Zone A. The governance was split into peacekeeping and law enforcement sectors, with the local command comprising 5,000 Americans in the Trieste United States Troops (TRUST) and 5,000 British personnel in the British Element Trieste Forces (BETFOR).

 According to the estimates published by the Allied Military Government, the population in Zone A as of 1949 was about 310,000, which included 239,200 ethnic Italians and 63,000 ethnic Slovenes.

 According to contemporary Italian sources, in Zone B, there were at the time 36,000 to 55,000 Italians and 12,000 to 17,000 Slovenes and Croats.
-According to the Yugoslav census of 1945 (which was considered falsified by the Quadripartite Commission set up by the UN), in the part of Istria which was to become Zone B there were a total of 67,461 inhabitants – including 30,789 Slovenes, Serbs and Croats, 29,672 Italians, and 7,000 people of unidentified nationality.
+According to the Yugoslav census of 1945 (which was described as "falsified" by US military intelligence), in the part of Istria which was to become Zone B there were a total of 67,461 inhabitants – including 30,789 Slovenes, Serbs and Croats, 29,672 Italians, and 7,000 people of unidentified nationality.

 Elections in the Territory were held twice, in 1949 and 1952, but only for municipal councils.
 The elections for what was supposed to be the People's Assembly (Free Territory of Trieste's national legislature) were never held.